ajessu/jobeet-docs/en/the-data-model.rst

 Getters and Setters
 ~~~~~~~~~~~~~~~~~~~

-You can create your getters and setters manually for your objects, or let
+You can create your getters and setters manually for your Entity classes,
-doctrine do that for you.
+or let doctrine do that for you.

 If you create your Entity class, as shown above, you can run
 ``php app/console doctrine:generate:entities`` and Symfony will create the